 Your next stop will be the Nakalele Blowhole, one of the most impressive blowholes I have ever seen.
 Make sure to not stand too close because it is very powerful.

 Spend the rest of the afternoon on beautiful Kapalua Bay Beach, one of the most picturesque in Maui, where you can grab lunch at The Gazebo.
-Then head back to Lahaina for your last night.
-Catch the sunset again and grab dinner in town.
+Then head back to your accommodations for your last night.
+Catch the sunset again and grab one last dinner on Maui.

 It is only 2.5 miles and flat with lovely coastal views.
 You can still visit the blowhole too as the highway isn’t too bad up until that point.